 Annual Global Affairs Conference

-This conference seeks to create an interdisciplinary conversation on these topics, and we welcome participants (graduate students and early career scholars) from multiple disciplines, including, but not limited to: Political Science and International Relations, Sociology, Anthropology, Geography, Critical Ethnic Studies, American Studies, African and African American Studies, History and the Humanities.
+This conference seeks to create an interdisciplinary conversation on these topics, and we welcome participants (graduate students and early career scholars) from multiple disciplines, including, but not limited to, Political Science and International Relations, Sociology, Anthropology, Geography, Critical Security Studies, Critical Ethnic studies, American studies, African and American Studies, History and the Humanities.

-The EXTENDED submission deadline for abstracts is February 15, 2017.
+The submission deadline for abstracts is January 15, 2019.
 Please submit an anonymous abstract of up to 400 words (in PDF or Word document form) to email@example.com.
-Please put your name and contact details in the email body and put “Paper Submission DGA Conference” in the subject line.
-For more information, please visit: http://dga.rutgers.edu/posts/2017-global-affairs-conference.
+Please put your name and contact details in the email body and write “Paper Submission DGA Conference 2019” in the subject line.